richthibault/panicbutton/README.md

 # panicbutton
-Use Amazon IoT Button, AWS Lambda, and Twilio to send messages on button click.
+Use AWS Lambda and Twilio to send messages when Amazon IoT Button is clicked.